aldopolojr/rock-paper-scissors/README.md

 # Rock Paper Scissors Lizard Spock
-The classic [rock paper scissors](https://aldopolojr-rock-paper-scissors.netlify.app/) with a narrator.
+The classic [rock paper scissors](https://aldopolojr-rock-paper-scissors.netlify.app/) game with a narrator.
 Available in single and multi-player.

 ## Category
 application